The Story of Qiu Ju: Production

 The film was set in present-day China (1992) in northwest Shaanxi province (an area which the director would return to in his film The Road Home).
 Many of the street scenes in the cities were filmed with a hidden camera so the images are a sort of documentary of China during the time of Deng Xiaoping.
 As film critic Roger Ebert said "along the way we absorb more information about the lives of ordinary people in everyday China than in any other film I've seen."

 Home media

 The Story of Qiu Ju has been released several times on DVD.
-In the United States, the first release on Region 1 DVD was by Columbia/TriStar Studio on July 20, 2000.
+In the United States, the first release on Region 1 DVD was by Columbia TriStar Home Video on July 20, 2000.

 More recently, the film was re-released by Sony Pictures Classics as part of their Zhang Yimou collection (which also included new versions of Ju Dou and Raise the Red Lantern) on March 28, 2006.
 Both versions include subtitles in English.

-An older, VHS cassette version of the film was also released in the United States by Sony Pictures on January 17, 1995.
+An older, VHS cassette version of the film was also released in the United States by Columbia TriStar Home Video on January 17, 1995.

+Reception

+Critical response

+The Story of Qui Ju has an approval rating of 87% on review aggregator website Rotten Tomatoes, based on 23 reviews, and an average rating of 8.1/10.